-For the beneficiaries affected by the coverage gap, this will be a welcome change to help them afford to live.
-The estimations from the government are that the hard cap and Smoothing provisions of the Build Back Better Act will lower Federal Spending by $1.5 Billion over the next ten years.
+This will be a welcome change for the beneficiaries affected by the coverage gap to help them afford to live.
+The government estimates that the hard cap and Smoothing provisions of the Build Back Better Act will lower Federal Spending by $1.5 Billion over the next ten years.

-The changes proposed by the Build Back Better plan will be beneficial to many people on Medicare.
+The changes proposed by the Build Back Better plan will benefit many people on Medicare.
 At the same time, these provisions will significantly change the lives of some Medicare beneficiaries.

 Medicare beneficiaries may see significant cost increases in other areas.
-Most insurance agents agree that the Medicare program needs improvements in drug and hearing coverage.
-If approved, expect Medicare costs to increase for all Medicare beneficiaries, and possibly an increase on how much you’re paying for our Medicare taxes.
+Most insurance agents agree that the Medicare program needs drug and hearing coverage improvements.
+If approved, expect Medicare costs to increase for all Medicare beneficiaries and possibly an increase in how much you’re paying for our Medicare taxes.